 Successful industrialization and all-round production support

-Being a central building block for innovative electric vehicles, our variety of electric drive units cover a wide range of needs, be it for fuel cell vehicles (FCEV) or battery-powered electric vehicles. hofer powertrain teams understand the EDU in detail, considering all individual manufacturing goals starting in the design phase.
+Being a central building block for innovative electric vehicles, our variety of electric drive units covers a wide range of needs, be it for fuel cell vehicles (FCEV) or battery-powered electric vehicles. hofer powertrain teams understand the EDU in detail, considering all individual manufacturing goals starting in the design phase.
 This proactive strategy allows implementation of the most efficient solutions for the desired quantities based on a long experience.
 Together with our production partners, hofer powertrain offers customers around the world seamless support in the entire development process all the way to SOP and beyond.

 Expectations for electric drive units and their compatibility with new technologies are growing.
 Must-have and innovative technologies are in focus, from high-performance inverters that can be optimally integrated into existing concepts to advanced stator manufacturing technologies using hairpin technology.
 Also, safety and security topics, including over-the-air updates (OTA) and cyber security management, are rapidly gaining importance.